Reflection positivity and invertible topological phases: Fermionic theories with scalar internal symmetry group

 Next, following~\cite[\S II.7]{LM}, we define twisted Dirac operators for the structure groups in Table~\eqref{eq:100}.
 Suppose $X$~is an $n$-dimensional Riemannian manifold equipped with an $\hh ns$-structure $P\to X$.
 We assume given a connection on $P\to X$ compatible with the Levi-Civita connection on the orthonormal frame bundle.
 Use the embedding~\eqref{eq:102} to form the $\zt$-graded spinor bundle

 Clifford multiplication~\eqref{eq:106} defines a vector bundle map $T^*X\otimes \sS'\longrightarrow \sS'$, and as usual the Dirac operator~$\Dirac_X$ acts on smooth sections of~$\sS'$ as the covariant derivative followed by Clifford multiplication.
 The Dirac operator is odd and skew-adjoint.
-It commutes with the {right} $A(s)$-module structure on~$\sS'$, or equivalently with the {left} $A(s)^{\textnormal{op}}$-module structure.
+(See~\footref{skewsign} for our conventions.)
+It commutes with the {right} $A_n(s)$-module structure on~$\sS'$, or equivalently with the {left} $A_n(s)^{\textnormal{op}}$-module structure.

 There are topological and geometric indices of Dirac operators on compact manifolds.
 The topological index is defined using Fredholm operators~\cite{AS}.
 Namely, if $X$~is closed, then $\Dirac_X$~extends to a Fredholm operator on Sobolev completions of the space of smooth sections of~$\sS'$.
 This construction works in families: from a fiber bundle $\sX\to S$ of closed Riemannian $n$-manifolds with $\hh ns$-structure we obtain a family of odd skew-adjoint Fredholm operators parametrized by~$S$.
-Recalling that $A(s)^{\textnormal{op}}$~is Morita equivalent to~$\Clm{(n+s)}$, via~\eqref{eq:138}, we deduce that this family of operators has a \emph{topological} index which lies in~$KO^{-(n+s)}(S)$.
+Recalling that $A_n(s)^{\textnormal{op}}$~is Morita equivalent to~$\Clm{(n+s)}$, via~\eqref{eq:138}, we deduce that this family of operators has a \emph{topological} index that lies in~$KO^{-(n+s)}(S)$.
 For~$s=0$ this reduces to the usual Clifford-linear Dirac operator definition of the topological index.
 The Atiyah-Singer index theorem equates this topological index with an analytic index.
-If $S$~is a smooth manifold and $\sX\to S$ a smooth family of Riemannian manifolds with $\hh ns$-structure, then there is a \emph{geometric} index which lies in the differential cohomology group~$\widehat{KO}^{-(n+s)}(S)$; see~\cite{FL} for the differential complex $K$-theory version as well as the Atiyah-Singer theorem in this differential context.
+If $S$~is a smooth manifold and $\sX\to S$ a smooth family of Riemannian manifolds with $\hh ns$-structure, then there is a \emph{geometric} index that lies in the differential cohomology group~$\widehat{KO}^{-(n+s)}(S)$; see~\cite{FL} for the differential complex $K$-theory version as well as the Atiyah-Singer theorem in this differential context.

-\begin{remark}[] For~$s=\pm1$ this discussion specializes to an approach to Dirac operators and index theory on unoriented manifolds with a $\Ppm$-structure. \end{remark}
+\begin{remark}[] For~$s=\pm1$ this discussion specializes to an effective approach to Dirac operators and index theory on unoriented manifolds with a $\Ppm$-structure. \end{remark}

 \begin{remark}[] There is an analogous discussion in the complex case: replace~$H\to H^c$ and $KO\to K$. \end{remark}